stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     smoke is NOT separated from bronc by node(s): dysp  (p-value<0.01) The value of i is 3
     The value of j is 5
-    Target: 4
-    FUNCTION get_neighbors_from_dag.
-Node 4
-    Call from get_neighbors_from_dag.
-Node 2 is a parent.
-    Call from get_neighbors_from_dag.
-Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
-Node 5 is a potential spouse of node 4.
-    Neighbors of node 4: 2, 5, 7

-    Target: 7
-    FUNCTION get_neighbors_from_dag.
-Node 7
-    Call from get_neighbors_from_dag.
-Node 4 is a parent.
-    Call from get_neighbors_from_dag.
-Node 5 is a parent.
-    Neighbors of node 7: 4, 5

-    Total Neighborhood:
-    2, 5
     Potential separating nodes: 2 5
     There are 2 neighbor(s).
     Efficient Setup: 3 -> 4 | 5 -> 7 | k (True Vals): 2 (smoke)